 Since discovering Stephanie (or Frau Leman) in the backstreets of Florence’s Santo Spirito neighborhood, I have become obsessed with her lovely line of handmade leather keychains, all featuring icons from Italy and Florence (think the Duomo’s Cupola, a Moka espresso pot, the Santo Spirito Church.
 Anyone who loves Florence would appreciate one of these, especially if they knew this purchase was helping out a local artisan.

 Joy Franklin is a fantastic human being whose requisite jewelry is a timeless investment for anyone looking for something precious, but still affordable.
 These stud earrings are made in 18k gold & emeralds and are available as tiny gold studs, tiny emerald studs, celestial, starburst studs.
-Joy’s work is inspired by historical ornament and cultural adornment and each piece of jewelry is handcrafted in her studio in the heart of Renaissance Florence using traditional metalsmithing techniques with a focus on craftmanship and sustainability.
+Joy’s work is inspired by historical ornament and cultural adornment and each piece of jewelry is handcrafted in her studio in the heart of Renaissance Florence using traditional metalsmith techniques with a focus on craftsmanship and sustainability.

 For the Person Who is Dedicated to Sustainability

 Giving new life to bottles that might otherwise end up in landfills, these (based in Tuscany) recycled drinking glasses are the perfect complement for the conscious, eco-minded consumer.
 Each glass is hand-made from repurposed wine bottles and is fire-polished and then annealed for a silky-smooth finish.
 A note on the seller – Casa Ceccatelli is a family affair providing gourmet products since 1890.
 Serving quality food items using free-range and organic produce and best quality ingredients throughout Italy, creating handmade products using authentic family recipes and artisan traditions.